Study Abroad Program Overview

-Students from Berkeley or Merced are not eligible for the Fall quarter-length program option due to restrictions at your home campus.
-But please consider the Summer
+Students from UC semester campuses, Berkeley and Merced, are not eligible for the fall quarter-length program option due to restrictions at your home campus.
+We encourage you to consider the summer

 Students attend classes with international students.